Adeniyilowee/Probabilistic-ML-for-Geomodeling/README.md

 # Overview
-An optimized open-source python package for surfaces remapping and geological modeling
+A stochastic ML approach for surfaces data remapping and geological uncertainty modeling

 # Steps
 ```python